 Prescription drug abuse has become a growing concern in the US.
 Everything from opioids to sleep aids to anti-anxiety medications has been linked to substance abuse.
 These drugs are either prescribed to the user by their doctors or obtained on the street through dealers.

-Some of the most commonly abused prescription drugs include benzodiazepines (Xanax and Klonopin), opioids and synthetic opioids (oxycodone, morphine, tramadol, and fentanyl), and sleep aids (Ambien).
+Some of the most commonly abused prescription drugs include benzodiazepines (Xanax and Klonopin), opioids: natural and synthetic drugs (oxycodone, morphine, tramadol, and fentanyl), and sleep aids (Ambien).
 Many of these drugs are habit-forming but, despite scientific evidence, are readily prescribed.
 Many people that use these substances find that they become dependent on them, even if a physical addiction hasn’t developed.

 Almost any substance can be abused when used to excess.
 This goes for those we think less often about, such as caffeine and sugar.
 Energy drinks or products containing concentrated amounts of caffeine can cause heart palpitations, jitters, and sweating, mainly if consumed in excess.